The surprising psychology of dieting and plate design

 Their conclusion?
 If you’re hungry, your brain throttles down the Delboeuf illusion to save your life. “[This adaptive phenomenon] allows humans to effectively evaluate objects of interest when such objects can be vital for survival,” Ganel writes.

-But dieters, not all is lost!
-A 2012 study by the Food and Brand Lab at Cornell University found out that lighting and other environmental factors can have a big impact on your appetite.
-The test divided a real world fast food restaurant in Champaign, Illinois, into two dining areas: one was your usual burger environment with bright lights, colors, and loud music while the other one was decorated like a nice restaurant with indirect lighting, white tablecloths, and jazz music.
-Then they took 62 random customers and measured their calorie intake.
-The results were fascinating: “Although customers in the fine dining atmosphere ate for 4.7% longer, they ate less than their fast-food counterparts.”
-They also found out that the fine dining customers weren’t more likely to order more food than the fast food customers, yet if they did, their orders contained 14% fewer calories.
-They rated the food better, too.
+But don’t despair, dieters.
+According to Ganel, there’s plenty of evidence that your environment impacts your eating habits.
+For example, if you are a man, blue lighting can help reduce your food consumption.
+Color also plays a role: a study published in the April 2012 of the journal Appetite, research showed that a dish color can influence food and beverage intake.
+In particular, a blue bowl or cup made participants eat more snacks and soft drinks than if the same tableware was red.
+And a November 2006 study showed that participants ate more if they listened to music.

-In other words, the way you eat is important–even if the old “use a smaller plate” theory doesn’t always work.
+In other words, environmental factors affect the way you eat–even if the old “use a smaller plate” theory doesn’t always work.

-Note: This story was updated on August 14, 2018.
-Removed the reference to the Food and Brand Lab at Cornell University for issues with its author’s credibility.